r0x0r/pywebview-react-boilerplate/README.md

 npm run init
 ```

 This will create a virtual environment, install pip and Node dependencies.
-Alternatively you can perform these steps manually
+Alternatively you can perform these steps manually.

 ``` bash
 npm install
 pip -r requirements.txt
 ```

-On Linux systems installation system makes  educational guesses.
-If run under KDE, QT dependencies are installed, otherwise GTK is chosen. `apt` is used for installing GTK dependencies.
-If you are running a non apt-based system, then you will have to install GTK dependencies manually.
-Suggestions on how to improve installation on Linux are welcomed.
+On Linux systems installation system makes educated guesses.
+If you run KDE, QT dependencies are installed, otherwise GTK is chosen. `apt` is used for installing GTK dependencies.
+In case you are running a non apt-based system, you will have to install GTK dependencies manually.
+See [installation](https://pywebview.flowrl.com/guide/installation.html) for details.

 ## Usage

-To launch application
+To launch the application.

 ``` bash
 npm run start